Rachelidekel/news-explorer-frontend/README.md

 # News-Explorer :

 A site where you can search for articles on various topics and save them to your account.

-Authorization and Registration handled by the back-end server.
+Authorization and Registration are handled by the back-end server.

 ## Features